Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 The legislature updated flag specifications in 1962.
 Officials clarified proportions and placement details.
 The goldenrod wreath got formalized in the statute.
 These adjustments standardized production.

-Symbols of the Kentucky State Flag
+Key Symbols on the Kentucky Flag

 Kentucky State Seal